Essential Service payments

 Pharmacy contractors also receive an expensive prescription fee equivalent to 2% of the net ingredient cost of items dispensed that cost over £100.

-Until December 2016, pharmacy contractors were eligible to receive Practice Payments which included a contribution for the provision of auxiliary aids for people eligible under the Equality Act (2010).
+Prior to December 2016, pharmacy contractors were eligible to receive Practice Payments which included a contribution for the provision of auxiliary aids for people eligible under the Equality Act (2010).
 The payments levels were set out in Part VIA of the Drug Tariff.

 From 1st October 2005, pharmacies were required to have minimum dispensing support levels in order to receive the full Practice Payment.
 Reduced levels of payment applied where pharmacists did not regularly employ the specified level of support.
 The requirements were set out in Part VIA of the Drug Tariff.
 There were no changes to the required staffing levels up to December 2016.